3 Squadron Stories

 Central Figure: Jack Doyle, DSO, DFC and Bar at the Ceremony.

-(Jack was a Flight Leader and Acting CO of 3 Squadron and later commanded 450 Squadron.)
+(Jack was a Flight Leader and Acting CO of 3 Squadron and later Commanding Officer of 450 Squadron.)

 Work to “harden” the airfield against enemy attack was still underway after the outbreak of World War II in 1939.
 At that time, today’s main north/south runway did not exist (completed 1942), but two short concrete runways were completed in March 1940.
 By the time of Battle of Britain, RAF Biggin Hill was an important “Sector” station with two squadrons of Hurricanes or Spitfires based there.
 It also housed the “Section C” operations room, directing satellite airfields such as Gravesend.
 As such, it was high on the list of the German High Command's targets.